 - 1. Close the firewall of your computer. - 2.
-Change the ActiveX settings, "IE" browser > "Tool" > "Internet Options" > "Security"> "Custom Level" > "ActiveX control and Plug-ins", all the ActiveX options set to be "Enable": Especially:
+Change the ActiveX settings, open your IE browser, select Tools then Internet Options then Security then Custom Level (See Figure 1.3).

+Then set the ActiveX controls and plug-ins.
+Set the ActiveX options to Enable or Prompt as indicated in Figure 1.4.

+Note especially:

-Enable: Download unsigned ActiveX controls
+Prompt: Download unsigned ActiveX controls

-Enable: Initialize and script ActiveX controls not marked as safe
+Prompt: Initialize and script ActiveX controls not marked as safe